 Start your own brand and invent your product from scratch.
 Manufacture it on your own or outsource the task to a professional supplier.
-Pack, take professional photos, create irresistible product descriptions and work your arse off to market it.
+Pack, take professional photos, create irresistible product descriptions, and work hard to market on Amazon.

-It’s a bumpy ride, but test-driving your product on Amazon is one of the quickest way to see its potential.
+It’s a bumpy ride, but test-driving your product on Amazon is one of the quickest ways to see its potential.

-Amazon is called the largest world Product Search Engine.
+Amazon is the largest world Product Search Engine.

-A9, the search engine that powers Amazon search, is evolving constantly.
+A9, the search engine that powers Amazon search, is constantly evolving.
 What worked two years ago no longer works now.
-That’s why Amazon SEO is the task you will have to return from time to time, revising your strategy.
+That’s why Amazon SEO (just like eCommerce SEO) is the task you will have to return from time to time, revising your strategy.

 But as of now, I’ll tell you the best (and safest!) practices for your Amazon listing optimization.

 According to Amazon, it’s not only copywriting that determines where your product appears in a customer’s search result.

 Price, great customer service, and your history as an Amazon Seller also make a difference when it comes to organic search results.